JorgePe/pyb00st/README.md

 I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.

+## Installation ##

+pyb00st is far from being a full pyhton package that you can install with `pip`.

+You need to download at least the files present inside the `pyb00st` folder.
+If you are not familliar with git just click the green "Clone or download" button and download the zip file.
+ Extract the zip file to a folder of your choice, like `pyb00st`.
+And perhaps you want to add the path to this folder to PYTHONPATH environment variable.

 ## Usage ##

 You need to know the Bluetooth address of your LEGO BOOST Move Hub (like "00:16:53:A4:CD:7E").